ChrisThreadgill/ChrisThreadgill/README.md

-- 👋 Hi, I’m @ChrisThreadgill
+- 👋 Welcome!
+I’m @ChrisThreadgill
 - 👀 I’m interested in learning as much as I can to jump start my career in app development.
 - 🌱 I’m currently enrolled in the App Academy Full Stack Development program.
 - 💞️ I’m looking to collaborate on web based applications focused around supporting small busisnesses.